BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Design

 \subsubsection{Safe computation}

-Now, the \gls{REE} can perform the requested computation on the \blinded plaintext data (\Cref{fig:system-overview}-\circnum{4}).
-The \design CPU extensions apply a taint-tracking policy, limiting the operations that can be done on \blinded data; this prevents the \gls{REE} from directly exfiltrating the data or even leaking it through side channels.
-Any operations forbidden by the taint-tracking policy cause the \gls{REE} to fault.
+Now, the server software can perform the requested computation on the \blinded plaintext data (\Cref{fig:system-overview}-\circnum{4}).
+The \design CPU extensions apply a taint-tracking policy, limiting the operations that can be done on \blinded data; this prevents the server software from directly exfiltrating the data or even leaking it through side channels.
+Any operations forbidden by the taint-tracking policy cause the server to fault.
 The policy ensures that the final results and any intermediate results derived from the data are also \blinded.
-More details on the taint-tracking policy are in \Cref{sec:taint-tracking}.
+More details are in \Cref{sec:taint-tracking}.